 Q: What did you study and where?

-Q: How long have you worked at Calnex and how has your role developed?
+Q: How long have you worked at Calnex and what attracted you to join?

 Q: What motivates or energizes you about your role and working life at Calnex?